lobre/server-v2/README.md

 When first connected to Plex server, set the manual port to `32400` to allow remote connections.

+### Koel

+Launch this command to initialize project.

+    docker exec koel su nginx -c "cd /DATA/htdocs && php artisan init"

+Then in the application, you have to add your library path and scan.

+    /DATA/music

 ### Couchpotato

 Add download client.